haskell/cabal/doc/cabal-package.rst

 it has both an ``--interactive`` and ``--non-interactive`` (default) mode.
-The interactive mode will walk you through many of the package options and metadata, the non-interactive mode will simply pick reasonable defaults which is sufficient if you're just spinning up a small project to try something out.
+The interactive mode will walk you through many of the package options and metadata, the non-interactive mode will simply pick reasonable defaults which is sufficient if you're just trying something out.

 .. highlight:: console